John Tully finished his third season under head coach Chris Casey in 2017.

 Tully took the head coaching job at Whitworth a few years later.
 The Pirates are now typically at the top of the Northwest Conference, but that wasn’t the case before Tully took over.
 During his time as head coach, Tully took Whitworth to heights it never reached before, including most wins in a season (11 in 2006), three seasons as conference champions, and a national playoff win.
 Tully’s success culminated with his 100th win as head football coach at Whitworth, the most in school history.

-Tully is a graduate of Azusa Pacific University with a bachelor’s degree in psychology and University of San Diego with a master of education degree.
+Tully is a graduate of Azusa Pacific University with a bachelor’s degree in psychology and holds a master's degree in education from the University of San Diego.
 He lives in Newberg with his wife Deborah and sons Jay, Travis and Bo.
 The family attends St. Thomas More & Life Center.